urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-  Fortran 95 and later.
+  Fortran 95 .
 Note, the scalar= keyword and allocatable
-  scalar entities are available in Fortran 2003 and later.
+  scalar entities are available in Fortran 2003 .

 ### **See Also**